Select your programme and preferred start date to begin your application.

 The minimum entry requirement is a UK 2:1 honours degree or its international equivalent in a relevant discipline.
 Alternatively, you may be considered on the basis of employment or relevant educational experience.

-You should normally be registered with the General Teaching Council for Scotland, and you must be working with, or have access to, people with learning disabilities (also described as intellectual disabilities) in order to complete some of the assessment tasks.
+You should normally be registered with the General Teaching Council for Scotland, and you must be working with, or have access to, people with learning disabilities (also described as intellectual disabilities).

 Our Additional Support for Learning programmes are designed to meet the needs of practising teachers and other professionals.